swcarpentry/git-novice/_episodes/05-history.md

 > 4. `$ git checkout <unique ID of last commit> data_cruncher.py`
 >
 > 5. Both 2 and 4
+>
+> > ## Solution
+> >
+> > Lets look at each command to see what will happen.
+> >
+> > 1. `$ git checkout HEAD`
+> >
+> > When Jennifer runs this command, git will not change any of her files because this command does not specify which files she wants to checkout.
+> >
+> > 2. `$ git checkout HEAD data_cruncher.py`
+> >
+> > With this command, git will replace Jennifer's "broken" copy of data_cruncher.py with the previous commit's unmodified version.
+She'll be given a "pre-break" file and have a chance to try editing it again.
+> >
+> > 3. `$ git checkout HEAD~1 data_cruncher.py`
+> >
+> > If Jennifer uses this command, her copy of data_cruncher.py will be replaced with the version of data_cruncher.py from 2 commits prior.
+HEAD~1 (head minus one) refers to the commit before the previous one, so this will return a file that is not guaranteed to be up-to-date with the most recent commit.
+> >
+> > 4. `$ git checkout <unique ID of last commit> data_cruncher.py`
+> >
+> > As long as Jennifer has the last commit's unique ID, this command will replace her copy of data_cruncher.py with the previous commit's version the same way `$ git checkout HEAD data_cruncher.py` did.
+Jennifer can obtain the unique ID of the last commit by using the command `$ git show HEAD`.
+> >
+> > Using commands 2 or 4 will replace Jennifer's data_cruncher.py file with the previous commit's unedited version.
+5 is the solution.
+> >
+> {: .solution}
 {: .challenge}

 > ## Reverting a Commit